This page was updated in October 2021.

-Whether it’s the hat which never seems to sit properly, the terrible jokes or the contents themselves, crackers are an essential part of any festive or New Year’s Eve gathering, and there are now more food- and drink-related crackers available to buy than ever.
+Whether it’s the hat which never seems to sit properly or the terrible jokes, crackers are an essential part of any festive or New Year’s Eve dinner, and there are now more food- and drink-related crackers available than ever.

-From gin and chocolate to handy kitchen utensils, crackers are now filled with all manner of goodies for keen foodies.
+From gin and chocolate to handy kitchen utensils, crackers can be filled with all manner of goodies for keen foodies.

 We tested offerings from across the market, from bespoke, luxury sets to supermarket staples.
-Central to our testing were the quality of the cracker and its contents, how easy they were to pull, whether we thought they had the ‘wow’ factor and whether we felt they were good value for money.
+Central to our testing were the quality of the cracker and its contents, how easy they were to pull, whether we thought they had the ‘wow’ factor and if they were good value for money.

 Environmental considerations were also a main focus of our testing.
 Given that it’s estimated more than 150 million crackers are pulled in the UK alone each Christmas, we avoided any covered in glitter or which contained single-use plastic gifts, and also looked for those using minimal packaging, plus those which could be recycled easily.

-Here, we’ve sourced the best crackers for food and drink enthusiasts which are guaranteed to make your meal go down with a bang.
+Here, we’ve sourced the best crackers for food and drink enthusiasts, guaranteed to make your meal go down with a bang.

 Read on to discover our top buys.
-For over 200 buyer’s guides, visit our product review section, plus find more festive inspiration in our bumper gift guide for foodies, round-up of the best Christmas hampers and the best whisky and gin to give as gifts.
+For over 400 buyer’s guides, visit our reviews section, plus find more festive inspiration in our bumper gift guide for foodies, round-up of the best Christmas hampers and the best whisky and gin to give as gifts.

 Joe & Seph’s giant Christmas cracker

 If you’re after a cracker which will make a statement this Christmas, look no further than Joe & Seph’s giant Christmas cracker, guaranteed to turn heads and tantalise tastebuds.
 This enormous cracker, which weighs 102g in total, is stylish, and its contents are just as praise-worthy.